martina-lavanya/fastder/notes/overview.md

 remember to clone git repo and to download the files via wget onto the server directly if possible

-# meeting Izaskun 1.10.25
+# MEETING NOTES Izaskun 01.10.25
 1. how do I deal with group effects? am I meant to calculate the average normalized counts across two groups and then apply the threshold for differential expression?
 Or should I consider group separately?

 	-> my thought: in a first step, i'm just finding expressed regions, not DIFFERENTIALLY expressed -> no need to do DE analysis, but should i still consider group effects or be more specific (this region is expressed for male patients with age 40-49, but not for male patients aged 50-59)

-	expectation that the groups of samples have to be meaningful
+	expectation that the groups of samples have to be meaningful, is the user's responsibility

 2. coordinates in splice junction files: start = first base of the intron, end = last base of the intron?